“Saying no to small things means saying yes to big things.” ― Amit Kalantri

 To help get comfortable with saying “no,” you can practice responses that both honor your boundaries and offer empathy.
 It could sound like this:

-In my upcoming self-worth workshop on November 2nd, I will be covering some powerful exercises and strategies that allow you to create a new self-honoring version of yourself and show you how saying no can be used as an act of self-love.
+In my self-worth workshop, I cover some powerful exercises and strategies that allow you to create a new self-honoring version of yourself and show you how saying no can be used as an act of self-love.

 I hope you’ll join me there and find the support you need to live life on your terms.
-Stop by our website to enroll now and receive a few great bonuses for joining me live.
+Stop by our website to enroll now.

 Be well,